Father allegedly helped bury missing Arizona victims

 Court records allege Tucker had another person rent an excavator from a local business, and witnesses said they saw Tucker and Mincks with the earth-moving equipment.
 They were spotted with the excavator at the end of the cul-de-sac on Timber Oak Road on April 22, which was about three days after Landry and Batten were last seen alive in Arizona.

-Mincks and Tucker were also spotted purchasing lime at a local store, and the material --- which can be used to limit the odor of decaying bodies --- was discovered at the clandestine burial site, according to court records.
+Mincks and Tucker were also spotted purchasing lime at a local store, and the material -- which can be used to mask the odor of decaying bodies -- was discovered at the clandestine burial site, according to court records.

 Police said the bodies were found buried inside Landry’s Subaru Forester.
 The burial site was found directly behind a camper Tucker had at the site, records state.